 When discussing how often to meet be sure to take into consideration that too short a gap doesn’t give people with busy schedules time to complete assignments etc. Too great a gap between meetings can also be problematic as people tend to be forgetful or continually put off getting assignments completed because they feel like they have an endless amount of time to complete them.
 We felt once a month was a good starting point for a group meeting.

 Jan’s group has decided to have members take turns teaching on various subjects.
-For the first meeting Jan was the presenter and she simply shared information from various articles she’d read on the web and gave a review of a photography book she’d been reading.
+For the first meeting, Jan was the presenter and she simply shared information from various articles she’d read on the web and gave a review of a photography book she’d been reading.
 All the info she shared was centered around the same photography related subject.
 It was wonderful.
-There was open discussion, questions were asked, ideas were shared. . .
-At the end of the meeting the group decided on an assignment to be completed by the next group meeting.
+There was an open discussion, questions were asked, ideas were shared. . .
+At the end of the meeting, the group decided on an assignment to be completed by the next group meeting.
 Everyone is to post their images from the assignment on the blog for other members of the group to critique in the comment section.
 The meeting was simple, enjoyable and efficient.

-At the end of the group meeting the group decided to also hold a monthly group shoot.
+At the end of the group meeting, the group decided to also hold a monthly group shoot.
 I think this was a great idea.
-It’s a wonderful way to learn because if you do get confused or have a question while you’re shooting, you don’t have to waste all kinds of time experimenting to figure it out, or wait until you get home to look it up.
+It’s a wonderful way to learn because if you do get confused or have a question while you’re shooting, you don’t have to waste all kinds of time experimenting to figure it out or wait until you get home to look it up.
 You’ve got resources right there with you so you can truly learn as you go with more efficiency!

 I highly recommend that you make the group shoot a part of your group’s agenda.

 When I was first getting started in photography I felt completely like a fish out of water, and the really scary thing was that there wasn’t a soul in sight to help pop me into the bowl and get me swimming again!
-I was desperate to learn, but didn’t have a clue to where to begin.
+I was desperate to learn but didn’t have a clue to where to begin.

 As I got further along on my journey I again wished I’d had a network to help me along the way.
 I could have avoided so many pitfalls and detours and saved SO MUCH time and even more money if I’d had someone to help me along.